 There's even a general store at the beginning of the trailhead, so getting beer is easy in case you forgot to bring your own.
 A view from the parking lot at Lower Echo Lakes.
 The path you need to take out to the majority of climbing starts on the concrete walkway on the right side of the picture.
 Most Climbing is behind the large formation in the picture known as Echo Edge.

 From east or west, head uphill on 50 to 2 miles west of Echo Summit.
 From the west (Placerville), hang a left on Echo Summit road, and from the east (South Lake Tahoe) hang a right.
 Follow this narrow paved road about 2 miles to the parking lot before Lower Echo Lake.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Echo Lakes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Echo Lakes:

 Featured Route For Echo Lakes